education.vic.gov.au

 Example targets

-• By 2026, decrease the proportion of Tier 2 and 3 behavioural incidents recorded on our Learning Management System from X% in 2022 to Y%
+• By 2028, decrease the percentage of Tier 2 and 3 behavioural incidents recorded on our Learning Management System from XX% (2024) to YY%.

-• By 2026, increase the proportion of students achieving their personal and social goal on their IEP from X% in 2022 to Y%
+• By 2028, increase the percentage of students achieving their personal and social goal on their IEP from XX% (2024) to YY%.

 Additional advice on target setting for schools with 100 enrolments or fewer